An inhomogeneous most likely path formalism for proton computed tomography: Methods

 \subsection{Correlation of relative scattering and stopping powers in human tissues}

-In a pCT reconstruction algorithm, the stopping power values in each voxel may be updated on successive iterations to build an image of the body.
-Implementation of a \emph{calibration curve} that determines relative scattering power from relative stopping power could provide an improvement to the convergence of the algorithm and the final accuracy of the image.
+As mentioned above, in an iterative pCT reconstruction algorithm, the RStP values in each voxel may be updated on successive iterations to build an image of the body.
+Implementation of a \emph{calibration curve} that determines RScP from RStP could provide an improvement to the convergence of the algorithm and the final accuracy of the image.

-In \Fig{ \ref{relSrelT}} we see strong evidence of a linear relationship between $\hat{T}$ and $\hat{S}$ for the solid tissues in \Tab{ \ref{catalogue}}.
+In \Fig{\ref{relSrelT}} we see strong evidence of a linear relationship between $\hat{T}$ and $\hat{S}$ for the solid tissues listed in ICRU report 46 \citep{ICRU46}.
 We use the adipose tissue with the lowest stopping power to define the intersection point (shown by the red marker) between the low density materials and solid tissues.
 A linear relationship is also expected for the low density materials as the chemical composition will be roughly equivalent and thus it is only the density increase in both parameters defining the correlation.

 A linear least-squares model is applied to the data.
-In this method we assume

-where $p_1, p_2 \in \mathbb{R}$ are constant parameters, given in \Tab{ \ref{params}}, and $p_2$ is constrained in zero for low density materials.
+In this method we assume where $p_1, p_2 \in \mathbb{R}$ are constant parameters, given in \Tab{\ref{params}}, and $p_2$ is constrained to zero for low density materials.